lizmat/articles/repl-avalanche-2.md

 What did Deep Thought say?
 [0] >
 ```
-If you want to get a little more whimsical: all of the expansions that are possible in the prompt, are also possible in this string.
-And since we could always use a little fun, why identify your sprinkle with:
+If you want to get a little more whimsical: all of the expansions that are possible in the prompt are also possible in this string.
+And since we could always use a little fun, why not identify your sprinkle with:
 ```
 if 42 -> $answer {
     repl ":clown-face:";